Varonis Systems Inc (VRNS) Shares Up Despite Recent Market Volatility - News Heater

 VRNS’s Market Performance

-VRNS stock saw an increase of 7.61% in the past week, with a monthly gain of 12.41% and a quarterly increase of 28.16%.
-The volatility ratio for the week is 2.50%, and the volatility levels for the last 30 days are 3.27% for Varonis Systems Inc (VRNS).
-The simple moving average for the last 20 days is 13.18% for VRNS’s stock, with a simple moving average of 36.07% for the last 200 days.
+VRNS stock saw an increase of 4.11% in the past week, with a monthly gain of 23.87% and a quarterly increase of 30.63%.
+The volatility ratio for the week is 2.85%, and the volatility levels for the last 30 days are 3.25% for Varonis Systems Inc (VRNS).
+The simple moving average for the last 20 days is 13.47% for VRNS stock, with a simple moving average of 40.04% for the last 200 days.

 Analysts’ Opinion of VRNS